 The Bank's Risk Management division is headed by the Chief Risk Officer.
 It is independent and centralised and reports directly to the CEO.
-The division is divided into five units: Credit Analysis, which supports and monitors the credit granting process; Credit Control, which monitors credit exposures on a customer-bycustomer basis; Economic Capital, which is responsible for the Bank's ICAAP; Portfolio Risk, which monitors liquidity risk and risks in the Bank's assets and liabilities at the portfolio level; and Operational Risk which monitors risks associated with the daily operation of the Bank.
+The division is divided into four units: Credit Analysis, which supports and monitors the credit granting process; Credit Control, which monitors credit exposures on a customer-bycustomer basis; Balance Sheet Risk, which overseas all risks related to asset and liability mismatch, including capital and is responsible for the Bank's ICAAP; and Operational Risk which monitors risks associated with the daily operation of the Bank.